blackjax-devs/blackjax/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us reproduce and correct the bug
+about: Create a report to help us reproduce and correct the bug.
 title: ''
 labels: ''
 assignees: ''
 ---

 <!--